Cal State Fullerton Titans: Men's basketball

 The Cal State Fullerton men's basketball team competes in the Big West Conference and has been led by head basketball coach Dedrique Taylor since the 2013–14 season.
 The team plays at Titan Gym.

-The Titans men's basketball team has appeared in three NCAA Division I men's basketball tournaments in 1978, 2008 and 2018.
-Their combined record is 2–3.
+The Titans men's basketball team has appeared in four NCAA Division I men's basketball tournaments in 1978, 2008, 2018, and 2022.
+Their combined record is 2–4.

 The men's team has also played in three National Invitation Tournaments in 1983, 1997 and 2005.

 Women's basketball

 The Cal State Fullerton women's basketball team competes in the Big West Conference and plays at Titan Gym.

 The team began play during the 1969–70 season under head coach, Billie Moore.
 During that season, the Titans were invited to the national tournament sponsored by the CIAW (a predecessor to the AIAW.)
 The Titans defeated West Chester to win the women's national championship 50–46 in their first year of existence.